 Citrus Bowl Schedule

-The Citrus Bowl will air on January 1, 2020 at 1 p.m.
-ET on ABC.
-The game will pit the Michigan Wolverines against the Alabama Crimson Tide.
-Both teams have an incredibly loyal fan base that will definitely be watching when the game happens.
+The Citrus Bowl will air on January 1, 2022, at 1 p.m. at the Camping World Stadium and will be shown on ABC, local time.
 If you don’t have cable or a digital antenna, you can watch the Citrus Bowl online without cable.

 Watch the Citrus Bowl Live Stream on Hulu Live

 Hulu with Live TV features 80 live channels.
 This includes local channels like ABC.
 You’ll also have access to ESPN3 through the WatchESPN app.
 Hulu Live includes all of Hulu’s on-demand content, too.

 This gives you more to watch, whenever you want!
 One package is available for $64.99 per month.
 You’ll even have your own cloud-based DVR.
 Here are other Hulu Live highlights:

 - You can also stream all of Hulu’s on-demand offerings